kkforudacity/Udacity_project_1/README.md

 FILES USED

-chicago_taxi_2020.csv : This is the data that contains the records of all the taxi trips in 2020.
+chicago_taxi_2020.csv (not uploaded due to it's excessive file size but link provided below) : This is the data that contains the records of all the taxi trips in 2020.
 It was sourced from the Chicago data portal at: https://data.cityofchicago.org/Transportation/Taxi-Trips-2020/r2u4-wwk3

 chicago_communities.csv : This is the dataset that mapped the commununity area numbers to their names along with their 2020 populations and areas.